tcarwash/runpod_sd_proxy/README.md

-a basic flask proxy that converts stable diffusion api's txt2img endpoint to work with runpod serverless stable diffusion containers.
+a basic flask proxy that converts stable diffusion api's txt2img or equivalent SDXL endpoint to work with runpod serverless stable diffusion containers ("SD Automatic1111" or "Stable Diffusion XL" quick deploy templates).
 It implements or spoofs ONLY the endpoints required to work with open-webui for image generation.

 1. create `.env` file based on `env_example`
-2. `docker compose build`
+2. `docker compose build` or `docker compose pull`
 3. `docker compose up`

 this image is intended to be added to the open-webui docker-compose file to run alongside that project.